LIttleAncientForestKami/docker-try/day2.md

 Which one?
 The official one is safest bet.

 `docker run redis[:latest]`
-By default `:latest` is impled.
+By default `:latest` is implied, so I'm marking it here with [], as optional.

 Is it running?
 Well, it is, but we're stuck with it.
-Let's run in the background:
+Let's run in the background, as a kinda **d**eamonized process:
 `docker run -d redis`
 I skipped `:latest` since it's implied either way.

 But... does it run now?
 `docker ps`

 And... how it's doing?
+Like, config... logs?
 `docker inspect elated_hawking

 docker logs elated_hawking`